Julian Smith (politician): Early life and education

-Parliamentary career
+Parliamentary career (2010–present)

 At the 2010 general election, Smith was elected as MP for Skipton and Ripon with 50.6% of the vote and a majority of 9,950.

 In Parliament, he served on the Scottish Affairs Committee for a brief period in 2010 and was Parliamentary Private Secretary to Sir Alan Duncan MP, Minister of State for International Development, from September 2010 to 2012.
 Smith was subsequently Parliamentary Private Secretary to Justine Greening MP, Secretary of State for International Development, from 2012 to May 2015.

 In October 2013, The Guardian alleged that Smith may have breached national security by posting an image on his website of himself alongside military personnel.
 Smith had previously asked questions in Parliament about whether The Guardians handling of intelligence material leaked by Edward Snowden had breached national security.
 He reported the newspaper to the police.
 Smith argued the newspaper should be investigated as it had "endangered" British security personnel by publishing leaked information.

 Smith was re-elected to Parliament as MP for Skipton and Ripon at the 2015 general election with an increased vote share of 55.4% and an increased majority of 20,761.
 Following the general election, Smith was appointed an Assistant Government Whip in David Cameron's Second Ministry.

 Following the European Union membership referendum on 23 June and David Cameron's resignation as Prime Minister, Smith was one of six MPs who led the leadership campaign on behalf of the Home Secretary, Theresa May.
 After May became Prime Minister on 13 July 2016, Smith was appointed Vice-Chamberlain of the Household.